iandioch/taisteal/README.md

 ## Get trip data

-`src/trip_parse.py` parses a Taistil trip json document (passed through stdin) and outputs statistics about the data.
+`src/trip_parse.py` parses a Taisteal trip json document (passed through stdin) and outputs statistics about the data.

 Use it by executing: